Information Systems B.S.

 - Developing a service-oriented approach toward assisting organizations when inventing and integrating IT solutions into the workplace

-- Combining the IT major with a minor discipline that can utilize IT solutions so that you can improve the effectiveness and efficiency of work in other fields
+- Combining the information systems major with a minor discipline that can utilize IT solutions so that you can improve the effectiveness and efficiency of work in other fields

 The program is designed to produce graduates who are proficient in: